TouK/nussknacker/docs/designingProcesses/Spel.md

 no prior Java knowledge is needed to use it.

 The easiest way to learn SpEL is looking at examples which are further down this page.
-Some attention should be paid to data types, described in more detail in next section, as they are used to describe data from different sources and can provide help in writing and validating expressions.
+Some attention should be paid to data types, described in more detail in the next section, as depending on the context in which data are processed or displayed, different data type schemes are in use.

 ## Data types and structures

 The data types are used primarily for:
- - validation - e.g. detecting using number field instead of string one, or checking if field used in expression exists at all.
+ - validation - e.g. to detect attempt to use incorrect data type, for example numeric field instead of a string, or checking if field used in expression exists at all.
  - code completion - suggestions appearing in UI when editing expressions.

-Types of input events or data returned by enrichers are often discovered from e.g. schema registry, schema of SQL table or description of REST API.
+Types of events in the Kafka streams or data returned by enrichers can be often discovered from some sort of schema registry, for example Confluent Schema Registry, SQL table schema or description of REST API.
 Nussknacker can also infer types of variables defined by user.

-The types used in execution engine and in SpEL expressions and data structures are Java based.
+The data types used in the execution engine, SpEL expressions and data structures are Java based.
-These are also the type names that appear in code completion.
+These are also the data type names that appear in code completion hints.
-In most cases Nussknacker can automatically convert between Java data and JSON and AVRO formats.
-JSON will be used e.g. for REST API enrichers, while AVRO should be first choice for format of Kafka messages.
+In most cases Nussknacker can automatically convert between Java data types and JSON and AVRO formats.
+JSON will be used for REST API enrichers, while AVRO should be first choice for format of Kafka messages.

-Below you can find list of the most common data types, with their JSON and Avro counterparts.
+Below is the list of the most common data types, with their JSON and Avro counterparts.
 In Java types column package names are omitted for brevity, they are usually `java.lang` (primitives), `java.util` (List, Map) and `java.time`